Marni1/StopWatch/README.md

-# stoper😃
+# stoper⏱
 Simple application that contains StopWatch.
-App has a updating history of Times
+App has a updating archive of Times.